Table of Contents

 An Anatomy Of A Smoke Alarm

 Each type looks similar and may be powered by a battery, main electricity or a combination of both, where the main is the key power and the battery is a back-up.
-At South East Electrical, we can interlink your smoke alarms, so if there’s a fire in one room, it can set off the alarms in other rooms.
+At Mittens Electrical, we can interlink your smoke alarms, so if there’s a fire in one room, it can set off the alarms in other rooms.
 We can do this with the least cost, using radio to interlink the smoke alarms.

 Most smoke alarms have a hush feature to stop them in event of a false alarm.
 The alarm notifies you when it’s being silenced by chirping or showing a red light- but an actual fire with lots of smoke will trigger it anyway.